 - Bank of Scotland did not tell the customer that they had to have a 10 year review face to face by the advisor.

 - Customers were not told by Bank of Scotland that if the savings element of the Life Cover is under-performing then they either have to increase their premiums or reduce their Life Cover.

 - Bank of Scotland failed to inform the customer that a Savings element attached to Life Cover may not have been the best option for them.

 Have Bank of Scotland mis-sold you your Whole of Life Policy?

 You may have been mis-sold your Whole of Life Policy by Bank of Scotland if any of the following is relevant to you:

 - I did not ask Bank of Scotland to set-up my whole of life policy.

 - I was not advised by Bank of Scotland that my Life Cover premiums could fluctuate.

-- I was advised by Bank of Scotland that my Life Cover would pay the full amount on first death.
+- I was informed by Bank of Scotland that my Life Cover would pay the full amount on first death.

 - Bank of Scotland made me feel pressured into taking out the whole of life policy.